Natali-Akinyi/Final_Project/README.md

 Green Pips is a responsive trading website built as part of a final design project.
 The goal was to replicate the card layout from a large-screen mockup while creatively implementing small (SM) and medium (MD) screen designs.
 The site was developed using pure HTML, CSS, and JavaScript.

-All colors meet WCAG AA contrast compliance (checked via WebAIM Contrast Checker).
+All colors meet WCAG AA contrast compliance (checked via WebAIM Contrast Checker I have used majorly color green as a symbol of making prifits in the forex markets.

 📱 Breakpoint Logic
 LG (≥1024px) – Based on the provided mockup.